Aubrey Lewis Huff

 - Born December 20, 1976 in Marion, OH USA

 One of the more consistent power hitters, Aubrey Huff claims that in high school he only hit one home run.
-Nowadays, he tends to find his power stroke in the "dog days" of the season - July, August and September.
+In his major league days, he tended to find his power stroke in the "dog days" of the season - July, August and September.
 For example, in 2002 he hit 16 of his 23 home runs in that time and in 2005 he hit 17 of his 22 home runs in that period.